-The HAPI program begins with a three-week intensive course that will start next year on August 5, 2019.
+The Health and the Public Interest (HAPI) program begins with a three-week intensive course that will start on August 3, 2020.
 This course requires full-time attendance by all students for that period.
 Students will then be enrolled for the Fall and Spring semesters according to the regular Georgetown academic calendar.
-In most cases, full-time HAPI students will complete their program with a six-week internship or capstone project in Summer 2020.
+In most cases, full-time HAPI students will complete their program with a six-week internship or capstone project in Summer 2021.

 This program will provide students with the following theoretical and methodological skills:

 - Understanding and critiquing complex and interdisciplinary multi-method research relevant to public health

 - Understanding the evolution of governance, economic issues and other drivers of global health

 - Ability to draw on diverse theory and methods of social sciences and epidemiology

 - Ability to communicate with and design health, training, and social programs for healthcare professionals and the public

 - Understanding of the sociocultural mechanisms of symptom construction without losing sight of physiological mechanisms

 - Basic understanding of physiology as it relates to specific health issues